So you’ve been thinking about introducing a rabbit to your family or perhaps you have one already but have often wondered about their history?

 Australia now has its first health insurance for rabbits, 1 year ago this was unheard of for the species.
 Vet care can get expensive in relation to rabbits, but rest assured most vets now offer payment plans.
 Every year as medications & technology advance & as the popularity of rabbits continue to grow, care is becoming more reasonably price.
 We always keep a separate account with savings for our rabbit family in case of emergency & general check-ups for peace of mind.
 Every responsible pet owner should have this in place.

 I really hope that you found this article contemplative and helpful.
-If you made the happy choice that a rabbit is a good fit for your family please consider finding a rescue in our extensive Australian Rescue Directory or checkout out our Adoption Pawtal which has listings of rabbits waiting to find furever homes now.
+If you made the happy choice that a rabbit is a good fit for your family please consider finding a rescue in our extensive Australian Rescue Directory.

 If your still on the fence about introducing a bun to your home or would like to discuss anything rabbits, please feel free to reach out to me, a club or rescue anytime.
 I’m personally here to help & or connect you with people who can. email@example.com.
 Revisions to this article will be ongoing, i will continue to seek additional information about the history of rabbits in Australia surrounding specific dates, breeds and adding to the information about care.